JoshuaPelican/Code-Showcase/Krafts/README.md

 # Krafts
-Krafts is an arts and crafts making experience made for a 48 hour game jam run by Game Makers Tool Kit (GMTK).
-With the theme of "Joined Together", I was inspired by glue and wanted to make a therapeutic experience reminiscent of kindergarten arts and crafts.

-Players can arrange many different objects, glue them together, and even draw on them!
-After they finish they can shake off any un-glued objects and save a screenshot of their creation to their device.
-During the jam I engaged with the community by collecting their screenshots and putting them on the main game page!
+Krafts is an arts and crafts making experience made in 2 days for a game jam with the theme of "Joined Together".
+I was inspired by glue and wanted to make a therapeutic experience reminiscent of kindergarten arts and crafts.
+Arrange many different objects, glue them together, and even draw on them!
+After you finish, shake off any un-glued objects and save a screenshot of your creation to your device.
+During the jam I engaged with the community by collecting their favorite screenshots and put them on the front page.

 <details>
   <summary>